How to Start a Phone Accessory Business Nigeria (Latest Guide)

 • Smartphone usage in Nigeria is huge and growing.

-• Accessories are recurring purchases — they wear out, break, or customers just want variety.
+• Accessories are recurring purchases — they wear out, break, or customers want variety.

 • Entry capital doesn’t have to be massive.